MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 Consider the following sequence of events.

 The malicious key vault administrator creates a key and an enterprise policy on the Azure portal.
-The key vault admin goes to Power Platform admin center, and add environment(s) to the enterprise policy.
-The malicious administrator then returns to the Azure portal and revoke key access to the enterprise policy thus locking all the environments.
-This causes business interruptions as all the environments cannot be accessible, and if this event is not resolved, ie the key access restored, the environment data can be potentially loss.
+The Azure Key Vault administrator goes to Power Platform admin center, and add environment(s) to the enterprise policy.
+The malicious administrator then returns to the Azure portal and revokes key access to the enterprise policy thus locking all the environments.
+This causes business interruptions as all the environments become inaccessible, and if this event is not resolved, i.e. the key access restored, the environment data can be potentially lost.

 > [!Note]
-> - Azure Key Vault has built-in safeguard to assist in restoring the key where we required the **Soft Delete** and **Purge protection** key vault settings to be enabled.
-Another safeguard that you can do is to make sure that there is separation of duty where the Azure Key Vault admin is not granted access to the Power Platform admin center.
+> - Azure Key Vault has built-in safeguard to assist in restoring the key and it is required to have the **Soft Delete** and **Purge protection** Key Vault settings  enabled.
+Another safeguard to be considered is to make sure that there is separation of duty where the Azure Key Vault administrator is not granted access to the Power Platform admin center.

 ## Separation of duty

 ### Azure Key Vault and Power Platform/Dynamics 365 service admin overview

-To enable customer-managed keys, first the key vault admin creates a key in their key vault and also creates a Power Platform enterprise Azure Policy.
+To enable customer-managed keys, first the key vault administrator creates a key in the Azure key vault and creates a Power Platform enterprise policy.
 When the enterprise policy is created, a special Azure Active Directory (Azure AD) managed identity is created.
-Next, the key vault admin returns to the key vault and grants the enterprise policy/managed identity access to the encryption key.
+Next, the key vault administrator returns to the Azure key vault and grants the enterprise policy/managed identity access to the encryption key.

-The key vault admin then grants the Power Platform/Dynamics 365 service admin read access to the enterprise policy.
-Once read permission is granted, the Power Platform/Dynamics 365 service can go to the Power Platform Admin Center and add environment(s) to the enterprise policy.
-All added environment(s) customer data is then encrypted with the customer-managed key from the enterprise policy.
+The key vault administrator then grants the respective Power Platform/Dynamics 365 service admin read access to the enterprise policy.
+Once read permission is granted, the Power Platform/Dynamics 365 service admin can go to the Power Platform Admin Center and add environment(s) to the enterprise policy.
+All added environment(s) customer data is then encrypted with the customer-managed key linked to this enterprise policy.

-#### Azure Key Vault admin tasks
+#### Azure Key Vault administrator tasks

 #### Prerequisites

 - An Azure subscription that includes Azure Key Vault.
-- Global tenant admin or an  Azure AD with contributor permission to the Azure AD subscription and permission to create a key vault and key.
+- Global tenant admin or an  Azure AD with contributor permission to the Azure AD subscription and permission to create a Azure Key Vault and key.
 This is required to set up the key vault.

 #### Create the key and grant access

-The key vault admin performs these steps in Azure:
+The Azure Key Vault administrator performs these steps in Azure:

-1. Create an Azure paid subscription and key vault.
+1. Create an Azure paid subscription and Key Vault.
 Ignore this step if you already have a subscription that includes Azure Key Vault.
 1. Go to the Azure Key Vault service, and create a key.
 1. Enable the Power Platform enterprise policies service for your Azure subscription.
 Do this only once.
-1. Create a Power Platform enterprise Azure Policy.
+1. Create a Power Platform enterprise policy.
 1. Grant enterprise policy permissions to access the key vault.
-1. Grant Power Platform and Dynamics 365 admins permission to read the enterprise policy.
+1. Grant Power Platform and Dynamics 365 administrators permission to read the enterprise policy.

 More information: [Azure Key Vault documentation](/azure/key-vault/general/)